kaarl77/memory-mate/AppDesign.md

 2. **Reminder Management**
    - **Actor**: User or caregiver
-   - **Goal**: Set reminders for important tasks or medications
+   - **Goal**: Set index for important tasks or medications
    - **Flow**:
-     1. User navigates to the reminders section
+     1. User navigates to the index section
      2. User creates a new reminder with title, description, and due date
      3. System saves the reminder and schedules a notification
      4. System integrates with device calendar